arrikto/learn-kubeflow/docs/modules/notebook-to-pipeline/imports-fundamentals/example.md

-# Example: Organize Imports in our Notebook
+# Apply the Imports Annotation

 We’ll do a bit more reorganization in the Modeling section later in this module, so for now, let’s just focus on the portion of our notebook up to